VISmodding/VIS-DMG-2.0/README.md

 - a built-in lipo power board with charger
 - analog power and button RGB LEDs
 - tactile switches
-- this version only support IPS screens and not the original screen with the original front PCB
+- this version only support IPS screens and not the original screen with the original front PCB (see the v1 version if you want to keep the original front PCB)
 - 1 watt audio speaker support
 - a cool design in which the front view of the console is totally covered by the PCBs
 - mainboard and IPS board are 4-layer PCBs in which analog and digital lines are kept separated in order to minimize audio noise (separated analog/digital/power ground are kept in this version.
 They are connected only into a single point).
 Clearly audio noise cannot be completely removed since the CPU accept only an unique 5v line (without a separated analog input for the audio).
 Anyway, the low audio noise in this version probably is the cleaner audio you can have by using a lipo battery and the high volume provided by 1 watt speaker.